🇬🇪

 📝 Application Steps

-2. 2Obtain certified property valuation from accredited appraiser
+2. 2Obtain certified property valuation from an accredited independent appraiser

-4. 4Apply at Public Service Development Agency in person
+4. 4Apply at Public Service Development Agency (in person or online for renewals)

 6. 6Receive residence permit valid for 1 year